Blackboard Jungle: Plot

 Dadier accuses West of the false allegations made to both Mr. Warneke and Anne.
-Dadier subdues West, and the other students join in to subdue classmate Belazi, who has picked up the knife to escape.
+Dadier subdues West, and the other students join in to subdue Belazi, who has picked up the knife to escape.
 Miller then leads the class in helping Dadier take West and Belazi to the principal's office.
 In the final scene, Miller and Dadier ask if the other is quitting at the end of the school year.
-Miller said no, because the two of them had a pact that neither would quit if the other stayed, and Dadier's expression makes clear he has no intention of breaking the agreement.
+Miller says no, because the two of them had a pact that neither would quit if the other stayed.
+Dadier's expression makes clear he has no intention of breaking the agreement.